Abu Simbel Travel Guide: Ramesses II's Temples on Lake Nasser

 The road convoy departs Aswan at approximately 4am, travels 280km on the desert highway, and arrives around 7:30am.
 The return convoy leaves in the early afternoon.
 It is the cheapest option and requires an early start — the convoy system exists for security reasons on the desert road.
 The round trip is a long day.

 The domestic flight from Aswan airport takes 45 minutes each way.
 Flights depart early morning and allow a comfortable few hours at the site before flying back.
 It is significantly more expensive than the road but removes most of the logistical difficulty.
+For a guided day trip combining transport and an Egyptologist guide, browse Abu Simbel tours from Aswan.

 The Lake Nasser cruise is a two to four day journey by boat from Aswan, stopping at smaller temple sites along the lake before ending at Abu Simbel.
 It is the premium option and gives more context to the landscape.